-Where external health and safety consultancy or specialist advice is required, this should be done in conjunction with the HoHS&E and HR where applicable.
-The HS&E Team will advise on the maintenance and storage of HS&E related documentation.
+Where external health and safety consultancy or specialist advice is required, this should be done in conjunction with the Group Head of Administration & Compliance where applicable.
+The H&S Team will advise on the maintenance and storage of H&S related documentation.

 3.4.
-Animals in the Workplace
+Animals and Assistance Dogs on College Property.